NgFEP/NexusMD/README.md

      ```bash
      nvidia-smi
      ```
-3. **Install NexusMD library**:
+3. **Install NexusMDMD library**:
-   - run the following command to install NexusMD 1.0.0:
+   - run the following command to install NexusMDMD 1.0.0:
      ```bash
-     pip install -i https://test.pypi.org/simple/ NexusMD
+     pip install -i https://test.pypi.org/simple/ NexusMDMD
      ```
 3. **Install Dependencies**:
-   - While in the `nexus_env` environment, install the required Python packages:
+   - While in the `NexusMD_env` environment, install the required Python packages:
      ```bash
      pip install setuptools wheel cython
      ```
-   - Install Nexus version 1.0.0:
+   - Install NexusMD version 1.0.0:
      ```bash
-     pip install -i https://test.pypi.org/simple/ Nexus==1.0.0
+     pip install -i https://test.pypi.org/simple/ NexusMD==1.0.0
      ```
 4. **Prepare the Folder**:
    - Create a folder to contain all necessary files (available in the test folder (github repository)):
      - `Sample_Protein.pdb`: The PDB file for the system.
      - `system_Sample_Protein.xml`: The system XML configuration file.
      - `state_Sample_Protein.xml`: The state XML configuration file.
-     - `NexusTest.py`: Test script for Nexus.
+     - `NexusMDTest.py`: Test script for NexusMD.
    - Copy these files into the folder.

-5. **Adjust Options in NexusTest.py**:
+5. **Adjust Options in NexusMDTest.py**:
-   - Open `NexusTest.py` in any text editor or IDE.
+   - Open `NexusMDTest.py` in any text editor or IDE.
    - Modify options such as file paths, configurations, or parameters as needed.

-6. **Run NexusTest.py**:
+6. **Run NexusMDTest.py**:
    - Navigate to the folder in the terminal.
    - Run the test script:
      ```bash
-     python NexusTest.py
+     python NexusMDTest.py
      ```

 ---

 ### Key Notes
-- Ensure the `.pdb`, `.xml`, and `NexusTest.py` files are all in the same folder for convenience.
+- Ensure the `.pdb`, `.xml`, and `NexusMDTest.py` files are all in the same folder for convenience.
-- Adjust any parameters in the `NexusTest.py` file to match your use case (e.g., file paths, simulation parameters, etc.).
+- Adjust any parameters in the `NexusMDTest.py` file to match your use case (e.g., file paths, simulation parameters, etc.).
 - Output and results will depend on the configuration of the provided `.xml` and `.pdb` files.